Six Nations: Bradley Davies adds to Wales injury crisis

-Davies spent most of Wales' 2012 Grand Slam campaign on the sidelines after being banned for a tip tackle in their opening win against Ireland in Dublin.
+Davies spent most of Wales' 2012 Grand Slam campaign on the sidelines after being in their opening win against Ireland in Dublin.

 After being felled by New Zealand hooker Andrew Hore on 24 November in Cardiff, 6ft 6in, 19st 2lb Davies was ruled out of Wales' 14-12 defeat by Australia a week later.